Kate-Willett/HadISDH_Marine_Build/README.md

 Modify the qc software to also run the qc routines.
 DONE - testing not buddy check for Td yet though.

+Add code to bias correct the humidity data for screened instruments verses hand held instruments following methods described in Berry and Kent, 2011.

 Add code to bias correct the humidity data for ship height (adjust to 10m) following methods described in Berry and Kent, 2011.

-Add code to bias correct the humidity data for screened instruments verses hand held instruments following methods described in Berry and Kent, 2011.
+DO AFTER ADJ FOR SCREEN (Berry Thesis 2009 says to do this)

 Add code to assess uncertainties in the hourly data: rounding, measurement, height bias adjustment, instrument type adjustment.